devleaks/cockpitdecks-docs/docs/Button/Button Representations/Mosaic.md

     # The left button is composed of 3 sub-buttons:
     mosaic:
       - name: 0
-        # prefix of mosaic buttons (called tiles) should match name of parent mosaic
+        # prefix of mosaic buttons should match name of parent mosaic
         # names will be left0, left1, left2
         prefix: left
         action: